 - Develop criteria for the pre-identification of evacuation centres in high-displacement risk communities.

-Fiji, Solomon Islands, Vanuatu
+Fiji, Solomon Islands, Vanuatu, Tonga

-Figures are as of 31 December 2020.
+The map used here is for illustration purposes only.
+Names and boundaries do not imply official endorsement or acceptance by IOM.Figures are as of 31 December 2022.
 For more details of IOM's operational capacity in country, please see the IOM Capacity section.